-During the Klondike Gold rush three aerial tramways and several surface hoists operated over the Chilkoot Pass.
+By late April 1898 several tramways were in operation up Chilkoot Pass.
 Two of the tramways are significant engineering feats.
-The Chilkoot Railroad and Transportation Company crossed a distance of 2,200 feet in one span, then the world's longest, and the Dyea-Klondike Transportation Company was one of the first aerial tramways powered by electricity.
-These tramways and hoists were important final links in the chain of developments to make Dyea and the Chilkoot Pass the dominant route to the interior.
-However, they failed to successfully compete with the White Pass and Yukon Route railroad and most were bought out by the Skagway road.
+One tramway crossed a distance of 2,200 feet in one span, then the world's longest.
+Another was one of the first aerial tramways powered by electricity.
+These tramways and hoists were important final links to make the Chilkoot Trail the dominant route to the interior.
+However, they failed to compete with the White Pass & Yukon Route railroad.
+Most of the Chilkoot transportation companies were bought out by the Skagway-based railroad.

 The Peterson Hoist